 Papillon and Husky mixes are extremely rare; however, it is possible to obtain one if you go about it the right way.
 Listed below are some things to know if you want a Papillon and Husky mix:

-- Papillon and Husky mixes are extremely intelligent but may also become escape artists if not properly trained.
+- Papillon and Husky mixes are extremely intelligent but may become escape artists if not properly trained.
 Crate training may be needed for this breed due to their high intelligence level and tendency to wander away from home.

 - If you’re looking for a great family dog, this may not be the best breed for you.
 They are very attached to their owners but become mischievous if bored.

-- Papillon and Husky mixes love attention; just don’t expect to get much of it back while out in public.
+- Papillon and Husky mixes love attention; just don’t expect to get much of it back while in public.
 This breed will want all of your attention when in public.

-- Both Papillon and Huskies have a high prey drive; even if raised with cats or small dogs, they may still try to chase them.
+- Papillon and Huskies have a high prey drive; even if raised with cats or small dogs, they may still try to chase them.
 It is recommended that you keep your Papillon and Husky mix on a leash when outside for their safety as well as others.

 30. Papillon And Corgi Mix